cysouw/diathesis/text/c07_participle.md

 ### --- *haben/sein Perfekt* --- {.unnumbered}

 The combination of the light verbs *haben* and *sein* with a participle is traditionally considered to be a single tense/aspect construction called ~~Perfekt~~ in German grammatical terminology.
 Given the latinate origin of much of modern grammatical theory, the wish for a German equivalent of the inflectional Latin ~~Perfectum~~ is perfectly understandable.
-However, it is far from obvious that this *Perfect* is a unified construction in German.
+However, it is far from obvious that this *Perfekt* is a unified construction in German.

 The most intriguing argument in favour of a unified *Perfekt* construction is that every verb stem in German has an epithetical construction consisting of *haben* or *sein* with a participle.
 In other words, every stem that allows for finite person/number agreement (i.e. *ich kauf-e, du kauf-st, er kauf-t*, etc.) also has at least one of the two constructions *haben + Partizip* or *sein + Partizip* without any change in role mapping (i.e. without diathesis).
 Such an universal applicability of a construction to all verbs is otherwise only attested (arguably) with *Modalverben* (see [@sec:infinitive-werden-modal] and subsequent sections).
-All the hundreds of other constructions discussed in this book always have a restricted domain of application (see [@sec:intro-domain-of-application]).
+All the hundreds of other constructions discussed in this book always have a restricted domain of application (cf. [@sec:intro-domain-of-application]).
 The universal applicability of the *Perfekt* is known to have been developed in the late Middle Ages and was only completed in the 16th century with the development of a *haben + Partizip* construction for *Modalverben* [@fischer2020: 258].^[Fischer writes: "Ab 1300 und häufiger erst ab 1400 bildet auch das Verb *haben* Perfektformen (*hat gehabt*).
 Perfektbildungen der Modalverben sind erst ab Anfang des 16.
 Jahrhunderts belegt, wobei diese im Mittelhochdeutschen noch verschiedene Konkurrenzformen haben […].
-Erst dann hat die Perfektgrammatikalisierung alle Verben des Deutschen erfasst und ist vollständig vollzogen." [@fischer2020: 258]] However, examples with various *Modalverben* are still really rare in German.
+Erst dann hat die Perfektgrammatikalisierung alle Verben des Deutschen erfasst und ist vollständig vollzogen." [@fischer2020: 258]] However, examples of a *Perfekt* with various *Modalverben* are still really rare in German.
 For example, in the ~~DWDS~~ corpus only a few examples of *haben gedurft* are attested, almost exclusively with *haben* in the conjunctive.

 In contrast, there are also various arguments against a unified *Perfekt* construction in German.
 First, there is a sizeably group of intransitive verbs that allow for both the *haben* and the *sein* construction without any role-marking changes.
 There are intransitives with two possibilities, like *splittern* 'to splinter, to sliver' [@next], see [@sec:participles-haben-sein-perfect], and there is a special kind of intransitives that take *haben* with reflexive pronouns, but *sein* without reflexive pronouns, like *verspäten* 'to be late' [@nnext], see [@sec:participles-haben-sein-perfect-reflexive-drop].